IBM/ddc-cloud-native-security-labs/workshop/lab-03/README.md

 ### Setup

 For this lab we will need to use a docker-in-docker environment so that we can build our images.
-For this scenario we will be using the [IBM Skills Network](https://labs.cognitiveclass.ai/).
+For this scenario we will be using the labs client of [IBM Skills Network](https://labs.cognitiveclass.ai/).

-1. Follow the instructions [here](./skillsNetwork.md) to create your environment.
+1. Follow the instructions [here](skillsNetwork.md) to create your client environment.

-1. Clone this repository locally and navigate to the newly cloned directory.
+2. Clone this repository locally and navigate to the newly cloned directory.

     ```bash
     git clone https://github.com/IBM/s2i-open-liberty-workshop.git -b conference
     cd s2i-open-liberty-workshop
     ```

-1. Then we need to install Source to Image.
+3. Then we need to install Source to Image.
 Run the following command to start the installation script.

 ```bash
 chmod +x setup.sh